infraspecdev/infraspec.dev/content/blog/multi-tenant-system-with-aws-cdk.md

 ---
-title: "Building Scalable Multi-Tenant Systems with AWS CDK: An IAC Approach"
+title: "Building Scalable Multi-Tenant Systems with AWS CDK: An IaC Approach"
 authorId: "mufaddal"
 date: 2024-10-30
 draft: false
 featured: true
 weight: 1
 ---
-In this blog I will be taking you on a journey of building the scalable and efficient IAC solution that we build for our multi tenant system.
+In this blog I will be taking you on a journey of building the scalable and efficient IaC solution that we build for our multi tenant system.
 Here we are not going to debate why we choose the CDK; that will be another discussion that can be highlighted in another blog.
 Instead, how we approached solving using AWS CDK is going to be discussed in this blog.
 Even if you are not very familiar with CDK, this blog can help to build a mental model of how we can think while writing the code for the infrastructure of such a complex system.

 ## What are Multi-tenant Systems?

 A multi-tenancy architecture uses a single instance of a software application to serve multiple customers.
 Each customer is referred to as a tenant.
 Tenants can customize certain aspects of the application, such as the color of the user interface or business rules, but they cannot change the application's code.

-While there are mainly three types of multitenant architecture.
+While there are mainly three types of multi-tenant architecture.

 1. One Application, One Database: All tenants share a single database.
 2. One Application, Multiple Databases: Each tenant has its own database while sharing the same application instance.